Gelean/deldbot/README.md

 Deldbot is a Discord Bot written in Nodejs 10.16.3 and using the plex-api library and several API endpoints

-## Features

-* Pull Youtube links from a playlist file
-* Check if the Plex server is up
-* Search for entries in the Plex server

 ## Software, Libraries, and APIs

 * [NodeJS 10.x+](https://nodejs.org/en/download/)